Tramshy/trashy-behavior-graph/README.md

 3. Add logic as usual.
 4. Select the desired `BehaviorPanel` and drag in the new class, before clicking `Link Behavior Data`.
 5. You can now see all the serialized fields in the blackboard of the graph editor!
-6. To use fields, select desired node or edge.
+6. To use fields, select the desired node or edge.
 7. Click on a variable in the blackboard and then click on the variable you wish to link it to in the inspector.
-8. You can un-link fields by just clicking them again.
+8. You can unlink fields by just clicking them again.
 ### Creating custom nodes and node transitions
 **Nodes**
 1. In the context menu under `Behavior Graph` choose `Custom Node Script`.